In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 Laser Therapy is a Natural Pain Relief Solution

 LLLT can be used alone or combined with other types of treatment.
-Cold laser therapy addresses the body as a whole and lends itself to optimal wellness.
+Simply put, cold laser therapy addresses the body as a whole and lends itself to optimal wellness.
 Say “No” more to nagging aches and pains by saying “Yes” to LLLT.
 A safe, natural treatment.

 Side Effects of Denver Laser Therapy for Pain Relief

-However, carcinomas, cancerous lesions, the thyroid, or the eyes should not be treated with LLLT.
+However, LLLT should not be used to treat carcinomas, cancerous lesions, the thyroid, or the eyes.
 Because the effect of cold laser therapy on unborn children is unknown, pregnant women should probably avoid this typically safe therapy.

-If you’ve experienced an injury causing pain and inflammation, chiropractors are specially trained to deal with those specific injuries.
-Your doctor can use a variety of treatments to help relieve your pain and speed up your healing.
+If you’ve experienced an injury causing pain and inflammation, our providers are specially trained to deal with your specific injuries.
+Our doctors can use a variety of treatments to help relieve your pain and speed up your healing.
 Laser therapy is also known as low-level laser therapy (LLLT), is a proven treatment for many conditions.

 Laser therapy is a low-intensity light applied to injured or inflamed tissue.
 The low-intensity light, called “cold laser,” is thought to improve blood flow and decrease pain and inflammation in injured tissues.

-Cold laser therapy should be distinct from a high-intensity laser that a surgeon may use to cut through tissues.
+Differing from the high-intensity laser that a surgeon may use to cut through tissues, LLLT can be used without injuring tissue.
 The light-emitting diodes in cold laser therapy are not powerful enough to cut tissue.
 Still, they are strong enough to penetrate your skin and promote healing after injury.